-Will Accountants Be Replaced by AI and Accountants Become Obsolete?
+Will Accountants Be Replaced by AI and Become Obsolete?

 Our daily lives are increasingly affected by Artificial Intelligence (AI) systems.
 From smart homes to chatbots, in news generation and purchase prediction.

 Even jobs have been susceptible to automation.
 Which can be a scary thought for accountants or any other profession.
-A study conducted by Oxford University and Deloitte stated that accountants have a 95% chance of losing their jobs to robots.
+A study stated that accountants have a 95% chance of losing their jobs to robots.

 But separate research done by the Brookings Institution has a more optimistic view on accounting jobs.
 It predicted that although occupations with repetitive tasks could be at risk of becoming obsolete, those jobs that require a high level of education – like accountants – are safe.